jamesalbert/eve-memory-reader/README.md

 # eve-memory-reader

-This is mostly a passion project inspired by https://github.com/Arcitectus/Sanderling with the aim of being faster and use more memory efficient.
+This is mostly a passion project inspired by https://github.com/Arcitectus/Sanderling with the aim of being faster and more memory efficient.

 This project is split into 2 parts:
 - eve-memory-reader: written in C, performs all the memory crawling and resolving tasks, returns json-like responses (UI components) to the caller